Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

 Understanding the Hidden Risks

 Even if your UST system seems fine, hidden dangers could be lurking.
-The EPA has found that 75% of tanks showed no visible signs of corrosion, yet over 80% had moderate to severe corrosion.
+The EPA has found that 75% of tanks surveyed showed no visible signs of corrosion, yet over 80% of those still had signs of moderate to severe corrosion inside.
 This discrepancy highlights a critical gap in tank maintenance awareness.
+What to do about this?
+Visual inspections can do a long way.

 Regular Visual Inspections: Your First Line of Defense

-Whether your tanks are fiberglass or steel, regular visual inspections are non-negotiable.
+Whether your tanks are fiberglass or steel, regular visual inspections are a non-negotiable part of their care.
 Think of it like monitoring your blood pressure: you might feel fine, but unseen issues could lead to major problems.
+What's true of your cardiovascular system can also be true of your fuel storage system.

 What to Look For: